Verona man loses hand after fireworks accident

 “It wasn’t until I had clarity being drug-free did I realize how impaired I actually was on that cocktail of drugs,” he said.

-Just on Saturday, a 55-year-old Dodge County man was flown to UW Hospital after receiving serious injuries to both hands and his abdomen while handling "large firework," officials said.
+Just on Saturday, a 55-year-old Dodge County man was flown to UW Hospital after receiving serious injuries to both hands and his abdomen while handling “large fireworks,” officials said.

 A fireworks explosion “does a lot of damage to soft tissue — tendons, nerves, blood vessels and muscle,” Lang said.
 “Explosive bone injuries tend to be more challenging because it’s lots of little pieces.”